Alonso-del-Arte/chess/doc/GameRules.md

 your king.

 In both informal and tournament play either side has the option to concede if they don't think they can win.
-Grandmsters often opt to stop a game, mutually acknowledging one side's win, even in situations where the imminent checkmate is not obvious to onlookers.
+Grandmasters often opt to stop a game, mutually acknowledging one side's win, even in situations where the imminent checkmate is not obvious to onlookers.